Report: South Dakota official distracted before fatal crash

 SIOUX FALLS, S.D.
-(AP) — South Dakota Attorney General Jason Ravnsborg was distracted before he drove onto a highway shoulder where he struck and killed a pedestrian in September, state Secretary of Safety Craig Price said Monday.
+(AP) — South Dakota Attorney General Jason Ravnsborg was distracted before he drove onto a highway shoulder where he struck and killed a pedestrian in September, state Secretary of Public Safety Craig Price said Monday.

 Price said 55-year-old Joseph Boever was walking on the side of the road and displaying some type of light on the night of Sept.
-12 when he was struck by Ravnsborg’s 2011 Ford Taurus.
+12 when Ravnsborg’s 2011 Ford Taurus hit him.
 Price did not describe what led Ravnsborg to become distracted.

-Ravnsborg told a 911 dispatcher that he hit “something” in the middle of the road when Boever was killed.
-Boever’s relatives believed he was walking on the highway shoulder toward his truck that had crashed earlier that evening.

-When a 911 dispatcher asked if it could have been a deer, Ravnsborg initially said, “I have no idea” before adding, “It could be.”
+Ravnsborg called 911 that night and told a dispatcher that he hit “something” and that “it was in the middle of the road.”
+When the dispatcher asked if it could have been a deer, Ravnsborg initially said, “I have no idea” before adding, “It could be.”

+Boever’s relatives believe he was walking toward his truck that had crashed earlier that evening.

-Ravnsborg initially told a county sheriff dispatched to the crash site near Highmore in central South Dakota that he thought he struck a deer on U.S. Highway 14.
+Ravnsborg initially told a county sheriff dispatched to the crash site on U.S. Highway 14 near Highmore in central South Dakota that he thought he struck a deer.
 He said he returned to the scene the next morning and discovered he had struck a man.

+Ravnsborg spokesman Mike Deaver did not immediately return a phone message Monday left by The Associated Press.

+Whether Ravnsborg can be charged for distracted driving depends on what caused him to leave the roadway, Price said.
+A new state law that went into effect July 1 made texting and driving a primary offense that carries a $122.50 fine.

+Boever’s cousin Nick Nemec said he was not surprised to hear that Ravnsborg was distracted and drove onto the shoulder of the road.
+Nemec said he visited the crash site numerous times and “you don’t have to be a rocket scientist” to figure out what happened.

+“I think the attorney general should be charged at the very least with distracted driving,” Nemec said.
+“If he was distracted, then you’re getting into the territory of involuntary manslaughter.
+I think that would be an appropriate charge.”

-Ravnsborg is a Republican, serving his first term in office after winning election in 2018.
+Ravnsborg, a Republican, is serving his first term after winning election in 2018.

-The investigation is still waiting on numerous reports, including a coroner’s summary and toxicology results, Price said.
-The speed limit at the site of the crash was 65 mph (105 kph), but it is unclear how fast Ravnsborg was driving.
+The investigation is still waiting on several reports, including a coroner’s summary and toxicology results, Price said.
+The speed limit at the site of the crash is 65 mph (105 kph), but it is unclear how fast Ravnsborg was driving.

+Price would not describe what type of light Boever was carrying, but Nemac said it was not his cellphone.

+“My brother Victor went into Joe’s house the next day and Joe’s cellphone was sitting on the table in Joe’s house,” Nemec said.
+“So that light had to be some other form of light.”

 The attorney general was driving home to Pierre from a Republican fundraiser some 110 miles (180 kilometers) away in Redfield.
 Ravnsborg had said he had nothing to drink.